 Scholarship Committee as chaired by the Treasurer and/or Scholarship Chair.

 Annual Conference Committee as chaired by the President and Executive Directors.
-Others on the Summer Conference Committee are: Executive Committee, ADE Representatives, Community College, University and Affiliates.
+Others on the Summer Conference Committee are: Executive Committee, ADE Representatives, Post-Secondary and Affiliates.

-Exhibitor Committee for the Summer Conference or Mid-Winter Conference.

-Professional Development Committee as chaired by the Executive team or designees.
-(Includes Premier Series, Fellowship Program, Mid-Winter, Misc.
-Conferences).

 Business Partnership or Sponsorships as chaired by the Executive Team Designee and Board Representative.

-Marketing / Public Relations as co-chaired by the Executive Team or designee and works with the Marketing and Technology Consultant.

-Membership / Membership Services Committee as co-chaired by the Executive team or designee.
+Membership / Membership Services Committee as co-chaired by designee.

 Others as designated by the President and Executive Committee.